Find out what to expect during this discussion

 Earning a degree that incorporates gospel teachings is an incredible experience.
 In fact, many students say it’s their favorite part of

-All students seeking an online degree from BYU-Idaho or Ensign College, supported by BYU-Pathway, complete an ecclesiastical interview annually to talk about their willingness to follow the honor code.* But what’s involved in getting an ecclesiastical endorsement?
+All students seeking an online degree from BYU-Idaho or Ensign College, supported by BYU-Pathway, complete an ecclesiastical interview annually to talk with their religious leaders about their willingness to live faithful lives.* But what’s involved in getting an ecclesiastical endorsement?
 Here are answers from students and ecclesiastical leaders to some questions you might have.

 1. What can I expect during an ecclesiastical interview?